 Wireless Audio Reception

 The JDY-62 Bluetooth module acts as the audio receiver.
-When paired with a mobile device, it receives audio signals wirelessly using Bluetooth Low Energy (BLE).
+When paired with a mobile device, it receives audio signals wirelessly using Bluetooth.
 This allows you to stream drone announcements, music, or voice messages directly to the drone while it is flying.

 Audio Amplification